Harmelodic/coding-guidelines/README.md

 Just looking at those application names, you get the feel of how the system is split up, and what each application is doing, right?
 That's a sign your naming your applications well.

+## Splitting code

+Keeping all your code in one file can be good for little scripts or very small programs, but code will eventually reach the point where it is much more maintainable to have the code organised into multiple files, packages, or even projects.

+Never have a file/package/project named "utils" or "utilities".
+If this feels appropriate, code is either being split or named incorrectly.

+### File structure

+Split code into components.
+One component per file.
+This does not have to be OOP-styled, assuming the codebase/language doesn't work with OOP principles, but breaking applications up into components and layers delegates responsibility across the codebase and increases maintainability.

+### Package structure

+Package by feature, not by layer.
+This increases the decoupling and modularity of the project, by isolating features and allowing developers to work within a specific context when developing on code.
+Conversely, packaging by layer simply identifies the different patterns and components of a project which, while helpful for developers to know, obscures the feature-offering of the project and dependencies between layers.
+Since code should already be split into files corresponding to layers, a package containing

+### Breaking into separate projects

+Assuming adherence to the "package by feature" principle, splitting a project into separate projects should feel natural.

+Some common triggers for a project split are:

+- When a package's maintenance has become significantly cumbersome that it warrants its own project lifecycle.
+- When the non-functional requirements on functionality have increased - e.g. redundancy, scalability, etc.
+- When the project has become too much to "keep in your head".
+- When the functionality/API of a package is used by more than just containing project.

+### Creating libraries

+Libraries form when multiple projects require common functionality, and it would be more efficient to reduce code-reuse than duplicate code

+Before a library forms, code duplication is natural and perfectly acceptable.
+A library/package to prevent code-duplication should be formed when the code is being duplicated for the third+ time, and it is suspected that duplication would happen again.

+Libraries shouldn't contain common _product_-functionality, as applications fulfil that.
+Libraries should exist to reduce complexity in the codebase and increase composability of software development.

+Do not make a library containing an object model - doing this indicates that software architecture is veering towards a rigid canonical model due to applications being too coupled together.

 ---